 CSG Statements or Resources:

-Seeing Judaism Anew: Christianity's Sacred Obligation edited by Mary C. Boys
+Seeing Judaism Anew: Christianity's Sacred Ob edited by Mary C. Boys

 The essays in this 2005 volume offer a conceptual framework by which Christians can rethink their understanding of the church's relationship to Judaism and show how essential it is that Christians represent Judaism accurately, not only as a matter of justice for the Jewish people, but also for the integrity of Christian faith.

 Facts, Faith, and Film-Making: Jesus' Passion and Its Portrayal

 A Study Guide for Viewers and Reviewers of Portrayals of Jesus' Passion.
 Published in 2004.